lscoppitto/docs-v3/docs/reference/changelogs/index.md

 - I2C address of the IIM hardware component mounted on the [4ZeroBox Mobile](../../hardware/4ZeroBox_mobile/).
 - SERIAL0 port used for console can be reconfigured.
 - LED initialization after init pins function.
-- Read analog functions renamed on [4ZeroBox](../../hardware/4ZeroBox/) device: read_010 and read_420 became read_voltage and read_current.
+- Read analog functions renamed on [4ZeroBox](../../hardware/4ZeroBox/) device: read_010 and read_420 become read_voltage and read_current.
 Old names still available for backward compatibility.

 ## V3.0.8